Unlawful Organizations Act, 1960: Content of the Act

-Defined that the Pan Africanist Congree and the ANC could be declared an unlawful organisation by the Governor-general, without giving them notice, via a proclamation in the Government Gazette.
+Defined that the Pan Africanist Congress and the ANC could be declared an unlawful organisation by the Governor-general, without giving them notice, via a proclamation in the Government Gazette.
 Defined that any other organisation deemed unlawful organisation by the Governor-general could be banned.
 Defined that the banning was for twelve months and could extended after that time-period for another twelve months.
 Defined that the Governor-general could unban an organisation via the Government Gazette.